 If you have a link that is determined to be part of the DubBot Site but that link then redirects to a section outside of the Site or even to another website, DubBot will pick up this webpage and add it to your Site.

-As an example, my site URL is
+As an example, consider a site with the Starting URL of

-DubBot uses your sitemap.xml file to crawl your site and find your pages.
+DubBot uses your sitemap.xml file to crawl your site and inventory your pages.
 If some of your sitemap URLs redirect to web pages outside of your website, then those get returned to DubBot as well.

-To prevent outside pages from being crawled, review your site map often to check for redirects.
+To prevent outside pages from being crawled, review your sitemap often to check for redirects.
 When you create a redirect, check your sitemap for the original URL and remove it.
 This is a best practice for SEO and will keep your site in good standing.
-You don't want a search engine indexing a URL for your site that really is pointing to a 3rd party link; this could cause the search engine to direct traffic to that 3rd party site in the future instead of yours.
+You don't want a search engine indexing a URL for your site that is pointing to a 3rd party link; this could cause the search engine to direct traffic to that 3rd party site in the future instead of yours.